 This is in addition to the fact that “COVID-19 hurt more women-owned businesses“, according to a study by the U.S. Chamber of Commerce.

 The federal government will award at least five percent of all federal contracting dollars to women-owned small businesses (WOSB) each year.
-For context, the federal government spent more than $665 billion on contracts in 2020.
+The federal government spent more than $665 billion on contracts in 2020.
 It means even if the government spending on federal contracts remains the same, WOSBs will be getting $33 billion this year.

-Of course, there are hoops to jump through to become eligible for participating in the Federal Contracting Program for WOSB, but you can use this website to quickly figure out if SBA’s Woman Owned Small Business (WOSB) Program is right for you.
+Of course, there are hoops to jump through to become eligible for participating in the Federal Contracting Program for WOSB.
+Still, you can use this website to quickly figurdetermineSBA’sned Small Business (WOSB) Program is right for you.

 You can also use Third-Party Certifiers (TPCs) like WBENC to obtain WOSB or EDWOSB certification.